You are currently viewing Who is Settlor, Trustee and Beneficiary?

 a) Primary Beneficiaries

 The primary beneficiary is the record owner’s initial choice/vote for a beneficiary.
-In the event of death, the interests will be distributed to the principal Beneficiary, if he or she is still alive.
+In death, the interests will be distributed to the principal Beneficiary if he or she is still alive.

 b) Contingent Beneficiaries

-If there are no ‘main live’ beneficiaries or if both cannot be discovered, contingent beneficiaries are used as a backup.
+Contingent beneficiaries are used as a backup if there are no ‘main live’ beneficiaries or if both cannot be discovered.

 If there is no ‘contingent beneficiary,’ or if none of the contingent beneficiaries require the assets, estate law governs how the assets appear.